 - It helps in achieving physical, mental and emotional relief that we have during childhood by calming the nervous system.

-- It is quite useful in relieving neck, shoulder, back and hip strain and makes body flexible.
+- It is quite useful in relieving neck, shoulder, back, and hip strain and makes the body flexible.

 - It stretches lower back and arms relaxing your entire body.

 - It removes fatigue and feeling of dizziness.

 - It increases blood circulation to the brain hence reducing headache.

 - It increases the blood circulation to your head which in turn reduces a headache.

 - It is quite beneficial for diabetic patients.

 “Practice yoga: Download today app 7pranayama from App store or Play store”